Skip to content

 The Rhylthyme MCP (Model Context Protocol) server lets AI assistants like Claude create and visualize Rhylthyme schedules directly.
 MCP is an open standard that enables AI models to call external tools — in this case, Rhylthyme's visualization and recipe import capabilities.

-Local Server (pip install)
+Local Server Installation

-pip install rhylthyme-web[mcp]
+pip install "rhylthyme[mcp]"

 {